tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 ### Error Handling

    - Errors are categorized as:

-      - Unauthenticated access:
+   #### Unauthenticated access:

       - Users need to be authenticated by the devise system for all MVC actions.
       - Errors are handled by the application controller rescue_from Devise::NotAuthenticatedError.
       - Users are redirected to the sign in page.
       - Controllers typically use a single before_action :authenticate_user! to implement devise security.
       - Controller tests typically include one test to ensure that unauthenticated access is not possible.
       - Tests can use the test helper method assert_unauthenticated.

-      - Unauthorized access:
+   #### Unauthorized access:

       - These are pundit authorisation failures.
       - Generally, the workflow should not allow access to unauthorized functions.
       - However, until the application is thoroughly tested in use, this is considered a lesser error than a security breach attempt.
       - Errors are processed by the application controller rescue_from Pundit::NotAuthorizedError.
+      - Rescue includes a flash danger message with the translated standard error message, and redirects to custom error page /403 forbidden.
       - Policy tests should be used to verify that policies meet their objectives, refer to docs/ROLES_AND_PERMISSIONS.md.
-         - Controller tests should also include test of unauthorized access, to ensure that appropriate authorization calls are included in relevant actions.
+      - Controller tests should also include tests of unauthorized access, to ensure that appropriate authorization calls are included in relevant actions.
       - Controller tests should only test the pass and fail paths, they are not intended to test the policy details.
       - Tests can use the test helper method assert_unauthorized.

-      - User data entry errors: These are errors that can be fixed by the user, such as missing required fields or invalid data.
+   #### User data entry errors:

+      - These are errors that can be fixed by the user, such as missing required fields or invalid data.
       - Required fields are highlighted by html5 without any additional code.
 Not sure how to translate these.
-         - Invalid data should be detected in the controller and the form displayed again with flash :warning messages.
+      - Invalid data should be detected in the controller and the form displayed again with flash :alert messages.
       - Rails manages standard model validation messages but translations may need to be provided [HOLD] check this.
       - Model validation messages are displayed on form views using the partial app/views/shared/_error_messages.html.erb
       - More complex validations of associations use custom error messages with their translations.
       - Model tests should include test of each validation to ensure that user data entry errors are caught and translated error messages are added to the model object.

-      - Security breach attempts:
+   #### Security breach attempts:

       - These are trapped forbidden operations that should not be possible using normal workflows.
       - They are probably direct HTML or JSON requests in an attempt to defeat the permissions system.
+      - When a controller detects invalid parameters, custom error class ConflictError should be raised, with a message key specific to the actual error.
+      - ConflictErrors are handled in ApplicationController by rescue_from ConflictError and method handle_conflict.
-         - This type of error should log a message to the rails logger, redirect to the custom /403 page, and log out the current user.
+      - handle_conflict logs the error with the message code, and redirects to the custom /409 conflict page, and logs out the current user.
+      - At present, the custom /409 page includes a flash alert with the translated error message.
+This may not be required in production if it is considered that 409 errors are definitely hacking attempts.
       - Controller tests should include thorough test of each path through the controller to ensure that security breach attempts are trapped.

 ### Form Design